 Review: As you track your progress, consider what is and is not working.
 Expect that you’ll need to adjust your plan in order for it to work, and it will be less disappointing when you’re confronted with the reality that changing your behavior is difficult.
 If you don’t find yourself following through with your plan, add incentives or additional supports such as an accountability partner.
 Look for non-tangible reinforcers of a job well done such as less stress or fewer annoying reminders from your parents.

-And, If you’d like help creating a comprehensive plan for a goal that’s important to you, reach out to your director about working with an executive functioning coach who can serve as an awesome support while you get up and running.
+And, If you’d like help creating a comprehensive plan for a goal that’s important to you, contact us about working with an executive functioning coach who can serve as an awesome support while you get up and running.
 We’re here to help.